Imperial Brands Executes Major Share Buyback

 Imperial Brands (GB:IMB) has released an update.

-Imperial Brands PLC has repurchased 212,345 of its own shares as part of a substantial £1.25 billion share buyback program, which will see these shares canceled to reduce the total number in circulation.
-The average price paid per share was 2,396.91 pence, with transactions handled by Morgan Stanley.
-This move could potentially strengthen the company’s stock value as it reduces the number of shares available in the market.
+Imperial Brands PLC has repurchased 214,126 of its ordinary shares as part of a £1.25 billion share buyback program, with the average share price at 2,349.90 pence.
+This transaction, executed through Morgan Stanley on the London Stock Exchange, reduces the total number of shares in circulation to 839,954,523.
+The move is part of Imperial Brands’ strategy to enhance shareholder value by reducing the number of shares outstanding.

 For further insights into GB:IMB stock, check out TipRanks’ Stock Analysis page.